-Ah, this is a complicated concept that most outside of sociology or psychology likely wouldn’t know.
-It somewhat best fits what I’m working on in this realm but doesn’t exactly fit either.
+Sociobiology is a complicated concept that most outside of sociology or psychology likely wouldn’t know or have heard of.
+It somewhat best fits what we’re working on in this realm but doesn’t exactly fit either.
 It’s like the triangle in the square hole.
 You can kind of get it to jam in there; it still doesn’t fit but it’s a lot closer than the circle in the square hole.
 We are currently pursuing several avenues of research in this area.